Affine chord Sobolev inequalities and radial mean bodies for functions: Affine chord Sobolev inequalities

-In this section, we aim to establish an affine version of Theorem 1.
-To this end, we first prove the following crucial lemma, which uses the Riesz rearrangement inequality.
-We say that $A\subset\rn$ is homothetic to $B\subset\rn$ if there exist $x\in \mathbb{R}^n$ and $a>0$ such that $A = x + aB$.
+In this section, we establish the affine chord Sobolev inequalities stated in Theorem 1 and Theorem 2.
+To this end, we first prove a crucial lemma based on the Riesz rearrangement inequality.